INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

     </s>
     </doc>

-Here's a configuration to index this format:
+Here's a configuration to index this format (`sketch-wpl.blf.yaml`, already included in the BlackLab JAR):

-    name: sketch-wpl
     fileType: tabular
     tabularOptions:
       type: tsv